Timothe-G/python-basics/docker-app/README.md

 - Dockerfile
 - app/main.py

+### Dockerfile
-The file Dockerfile contains all data to build an image for docker.
+The Dockerfile contains all data to build an image for docker.
 > The first line specifies which base image we need to use.
 In this example, we are using a container with python, and some modules already installed (uvicorn, gunicorn and fastapi).
 ```dockerfile
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.8-slim